shopwp/documentation/docs/guides/migrating-to-4.0.md

 ```

 In order to ensure your custom JavaScript is added correctly, reference the [Using JavaScript Hooks](/guides/javascript-hooks) guide.

+## Product detail page links

+If you’re linking to product detail pages, after updating to 4.0 you’ll need to go into the plugin settings, re-assign your “default” pages, and save the settings again.
+After saving, the links should work as expected.

 ## Full list of breaking changes